postageapp/thpool/README.md

   * `:workers_max` - The maximum number of workers to have running.
   * `:count_per_worker` - The ratio of tasks to workers.

-The default `EnWorkerPool::Worker` class should suffice for most tasks.
+The default `EnThpool::Worker` class should suffice for most tasks.
 If necessary, this can be subclassed.
 This would be useful if the worker needs to perform some kind of resource initialization before it's able to complete any tasks, such as establishing a database connection.